stephenslab/ipynb-website/README.md

-# Simple Jupyter-notebook-based research website
+# Simple research website using IPython/Jupyter notebooks

 *Give 1–2 sentence overview of the repository here.*